top of page

 A mood disorder describes a disruption or disturbance in mood or disposition.
 Mood disorders include diagnosis of depression, bipolar disorder, grief reaction, seasonal affective (SAD), dysthymic and cyclothymic (mild bipolar symptoms) disorders.

 Symptoms of depression can include a sad mood or dysphoria, feelings of helplessness and hopelessness, apathy and lack of motivation, low self-esteem and loneliness.
-Mood disorders interfere with your ability to work, concentrate and socialize, and compromise your personal relationships.
+Mood disorders can interfere with your ability concentrate and work effectively, make meaningful personal connections, and develop social support.

-By using psychoanalytic, cognitive and mindfulness-based techniques, I can help you alleviate these symptoms by identifying the underlying reasons for your depression, develop more effective ways to cope, and in general, feel less overwhelmed, more hopeful, effective and happier in your life.
+By using psychoanalytic, cognitive and mindfulness-based techniques, I can help you alleviate these symptoms by identifying the underlying reasons for your depression, and develop practices that help to regulate your disordered mood, and activate a more pleasurable, meaningful and goal-oriented life.

 Therapy for Anxiety